 Like many other Ops Managers, I’ve had my share of storage-related outages so I understand why some CTOs might want smaller aggregates of VMs.
 And on a global scale, VMware has also heard and seen the fallout from these mishaps and has come to the rescue with VSAN.

 VSAN (virtual SAN) is a cool new way VMware is using local disk to build shared scale-out storage.

-But I must add, converging storage with server hardware is not only an additional cost in SAS disks, SSD, and upgraded controllers; it’s also another VMware license cost.
+But I must add, converging storage with blade or rack server hardware is not only an additional cost in SAS disks, SSD, and upgraded controllers; it’s also another VMware license cost.

 While on the other hand, many OpenStack environments are leveraging similar ways to converge technologies using open-source products such as Ceph for handling storage.
 And Ceph fits right into OpenStack with Chef cookbooks for automating configurations.